 This recommendation faced opposition from the University as well as the local black community.
 Community leaders and representatives believed that the students were segregating themselves-which was contrary to the civil rights era.
 The students firmly believed that their commitment to secure a Center was just.
 They strongly desired to preserve and validate their history, culture and accomplishments.

 The students questioned the existence of Fraternity Row and the Panhellenic Building which were not inclusive but exclusive.
 After two years of pursuing this noble cause and collaborating with the community and the administration, the Center was opened in the summer of 1976.

 Multicultural Student Life sponsored programs that ranged from cultural events, Martin Luther King Day activities, Black History Month, a dance troupe, a drama ensemble and a tutoring program.
 In addition, the students established an Afrikan-American Warriors (men’s) and an Afrikan-American Queens (women’s) intramural teams.

 Multicultural Student Life also sponsored a student play each quarter.
 Two graduate students were hired; one was responsible for the dance troupe and the other for the cultural programs and tutoring.
-Today, the staff includes the Director, Associate Director for Retention and Student Engagement, Associate Director for Diversity and Multicultural Education, Accounting Specialist, Program Resource Specialist, Facility Assistant, three Graduate Research Assistants, 15-20 Student Assistants and 40-50 undergraduate and graduate Tutors.
+Today, the staff includes the Director, two Assistant Directors, two Coordinators, Accounting Specialist, Program Resource Specialist, Facility Assistant, two Graduate Research Assistants, 10-15 Student Assistants and 20-30 undergraduate and graduate Tutors.
 Notable personalities in the arts, politics, activism and sciences have been brought to the campus for the enrichment of the students, staff and local community through the programs and events offered through the Center.